aircall/frontend-hiring-test/ASSESSMENT_RESULTS.md

 <a name="005"></a>
 #### Additional improvements added
-- Add a Loader component.
+- Add a `Loader` component.
-- Add a basic implementation to ProtectedRoute component.
+- Add a basic implementation to the `ProtectedRoute` component.
-- Add a feature to navigate to the login page if user is not logged in.
+- Add a feature to navigate the `Login page` if a user is not logged in.
 - Allow format date function (helper) supporting different format patterns.
-- Add back button to CallDetails page.
+- Add a back button to the CallDetails page.
-- Add username to identify the user.
+- Add a username to identify the user.
 - Add missing types (TypeScript).
 - Add some basic styling improvements.